maggie-21/MSCS532_Assignment1/README.md

 Feel free to fork the repository and submit pull requests for any enhancements or bug fixes.

-### How to Use This Code Snippet
-- Copy and paste the above Markdown code into your README file where you want the code to appear.
-- Make sure to keep the triple backticks at the beginning and end to properly format the code block.

 Let me know if you need further adjustments or additional information!